Allow non-IT staff to edit AD data

 - easy to understand

-- not need any support of the IT staff (or at less as possible)
+- not need any support of the IT staff (or as little as possible)

-- only be accessible and editable, what is predefined (limited access)
+- only be accessible and editable, what has been previously specified (limited access)

 Standard tools for Active Directory do not match these requirements or only in a very limited way.